-Wearing high heels minimises the full range of motion of the foot and ankle when walking.
-Normally when you walk with a full range of motion (i.e. wearing flats) your calf muscle contracts and shoots the blood up through your veins towards the heart and lungs.
+Wearing high heels minimises the full range of motion of your foot and ankle when you are walking.
+Normally when you walk in flat shoes or trainers, you have a full range of motion.
+This activates your calf muscle and shoots the blood up through your veins towards the heart and lungs.

 However, when you wear high heels, this movement is restricted as you are standing on your toes which keep the calf muscle contracted.
 As a result, your calf muscle does not pump the blood back through your veins as it should.
-This lost efficiency can cause the pooling of venous blood in the leg.
+This lost efficiency can cause the blood in the leg vein to pool.

 What are the contributing risk factors for varicose veins?